Chronic obstructive pulmonary disease (COPD) causes damage to the lungs and narrows the airways (bronchi)

 Initial tests can often be done by a family doctor.
 Any additional examinations need to be done by a lung specialist (a pulmonologist).

 Your doctor will first do a physical examination, ask about any other conditions you have, and take a blood sample.
 This is followed by tests that measure the performance of your lungs (lung function tests, spirometry).
 Depending on the results, further tests may be done to rule out other conditions such as asthma, heart failure, or lung cancer.
+The doctor will also ask about psychological problems such as anxiety or depression.

 These tests can also be used to find out how advanced COPD is and determine the risk of complications.
 This is important when it comes to planning your treatment.